-- 11.1 During the Term, each Physician will maintain: - (a) registered membership in good standing with the College of Physicians and Surgeons of British Columbia and will conduct the practice of medicine consistent with the conditions of such registration; - (b) enrolment in the Medical Services Plan; and - (c) all other licences, qualifications, privileges and credentials required to deliver the Services. - 11.3 All medical Services under this Contract will be provided either directly by a Physician, or a resident under the supervision and responsibility of a Physician, or by a clinical fellow under the supervision and responsibility of a Physician.
+- 11.1 During the Term, each Physician will maintain: - (a) registered membership in good standing with the College of Physicians and Surgeons of British Columbia and will conduct the practice of medicine consistent with the conditions of such registration; and - (b) all other licences, qualifications, privileges and credentials required to deliver the Services. - 11.2 During the Term, it is a fundamental term of the Contract that each Physician maintains enrolment in the Medical Services Plan (MSP). - (a) For clarity, an order of the Medical Services Commission under section 15(2)(a) of the Medicare Protection Act for the duration of that order, is a breach of a fundamental term of this Contract. - (b) If a Physician is no longer enrolled in MSP or is de-enrolled from MSP, the Physician must immediately notify the Agency of the period of the lack of enrollment or de-enrollment. - 11.3 If all or some of the Services provided under this Contract are Specialist Services, as defined in the Alternative Payments Subsidiary Agreement, then the Physicians providing the Specialist Services will be and remain registered by the College of Physicians and Surgeons of BC to provide these Specialist Services. - 11.4 All medical Services under this Contract will be provided either directly by a Physician, or a resident under the supervision and responsibility of a Physician, or by a clinical fellow under the supervision and responsibility of a Physician.

-12.1 Each Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
-The consent of the Agency will not be unreasonably withheld.
-Each Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract.
+- 12.1 Each Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
+The consent of the Agency will not be unreasonably withheld. - 12.2 Each Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract-, including that the subcontractor sign a waiver/assignment in the form set out at Appendix 3.
+Further, the Physician will provide a copy of that waiver/assignment to the Agency prior to the subcontractor providing any Services under this Contract. - 12.3 Prior to subcontracting any of their obligations, each Physician will review the capabilities, knowledge and experience of the potential subcontractor in a manner sufficient to establish that the potential subcontractor is able to meet the requirements of this Contract.